carmabs/Ema/documentation/README.md

 * **NORMAL:** It will be used to set the normal state of the screen, for example the data that is usually shown to the user.

-* **LOADING:** It should be used to show an alternative state, for example, when a loading or confirmation dialog is shown to the user.
+* **ALTERNATIVE:** It should be used to show an alternative state, for example, when a loading or confirmation dialog is shown to the user.

 * **ERROR:** It is used to handle the visual state when an error has been produced.

 >
->***The feature can have only one of these states, <mark>passing always through NORMAL state</mark> just before in case of LOADING/ERROR states, this way the NORMAL data state is always drawn if a activity/fragment recreation is launched.***
+>***The feature can have only one of these states, <mark>passing always through NORMAL state</mark> just before in case of ALTERNATIVE/ERROR states, this way the NORMAL data state is always drawn if a activity/fragment recreation is launched.***
 >